 PA-specific veteran respite supplements

-• Veterans Temporary Assistance (VTA) under PA DMVA, up to $1,600 per 12-month period for shelter, food, fuel, clothing (51 Pa.
+• Veterans Temporary Assistance (VTA) under PA DMVA provides limited financial help for shelter, food, fuel, and clothing within a 12-month period (51 Pa.
 C.S. § 8501 series).
+Ask your county Director of Veterans Affairs for the current maximum.

 • Veterans' Trust Fund (VTF) grants to PA county DVA offices and nonprofits, occasionally used for respite.